EstefiRojas/Lab-Notebook/GeneFunctionality/README_Liang.md

 # Liang et al. 2024 Analysis README

 This document outlines the steps to process and analyze the gRNA data from the Liang et al. study.
+The objective is to use the essentiality classification to see if there is a good correlation with the model's predictions.

 ## Step 1: Convert Supplementary Table S1 gRNAs to FASTA Format